-Instructor: Dr. Eric Van Young Office hours: Thursdays, 3:30-5:30 p.m., Muir HSS 5073 Direct office phone: x46891 e-mail: evanyoung@ucsd.edu (do NOT harass me by e-mail)
+Instructor: Dr. Eric Van Young

+Office hours: Tuesdays, 3:30-5:30 p.m., Muir HSS 5073

+Direct office phone: x46891

+e-mail: evanyoung@ucsd.edu (do NOT harass me by e-mail)

-Scope of the course: The course will focus on what is certainly one of the most important issues in the history of the Latin American region-the ongoing relationships between humans and the land, and the social and political arrangements which have grown out of those relationships and, in turn, influenced them.
-But it will take in more than just what might be called "agrarian" history-that is, the history of farming; it takes on something broader that might be called "rural history"-that is, not only farming, but other things that occur in rural areas.
-In contrast to the United States, for example, where in many areas of the country independent family farming came to dominate (although it is rapidly disappearing today), much of Latin America has seen the development of a hard-pressed peasant class on the one hand, and great privately owned estates (haciendas, ranchos, plantations) on the other.
+Scope of the course: The course will focus on what is certainly one of the most important issues in the history of the Latin American region-the ongoing relationships between humans and the land, and the social and political arrangements that have grown out of those relationships and, in turn, influenced them.
+But it will take in more than just what might be called "agrarian" history-that is, the history of farming and farming peoples; it takes on something broader that might be called "rural history"-that is, not only farming, but other things that occur in rural areas.
+In contrast to the United States, for example, where in many areas of the country independent family farming came to predominate (although it is rapidly disappearing today), much of Latin America has seen the development of a hard-pressed peasant class on the one hand, and great privately owned estates (haciendas, ranchos, plantations) on the other.
 The reasons for this divergence will concern us in this course, as well as other aspects of man-land relationships, such as population change, technological innovation (or the lack of it), external dependency, political instability, and so on.
-The object of this approach is to show how fundamental the man-land relationship has been in the historical formation of Latin America, to look at the political as well as the economic dimensions of rural life, and to demonstrate some of the ways in which these same relationships influence societies in general, not only historically (since we were all peasants at one time), but in the contemporary world.
+The object of this approach is to show how fundamental the man-land relationship has been in the historical formation of Latin America, to look at the political as well as the economic dimensions of rural life, and to demonstrate some of the ways in which these same relationships influence societies in general.